seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Part44-Deployment.md

 npm run start
 ```

----
+During development, the priority is speed.

+In production, the priority is correctness, performance, and stability.

+***

-# What Happens During Build?
+# What Happens During Build

 ```text
 Source Code